 Jodi graduated with a B.A. in Psychology from SUNY at New Paltz and earned her Master’s degree in Social Work from New York University.

-Her area of expertise is in hospital social work, specializing in cancer care, cognitive behavioral interventions and palliative care.
+Her area of expertise is in hospital social work and palliative and end-of-life care, and in practice interventions such as cognitive behavioral interventions, psychodynamic psychotherapy and spiritually integrated psychotherapy.

 She earned her MSW from New York University's Silver School of Social Work in 2009 and was a recipient of the Zelda Foster Palliative and End-Of-Life Care and Memorial Sloan-Kettering fellowships.
-She is a doctoral candidate in NYU's DSW program.
+She completed her DSW at NYU in 2018.